lQUBEXl/Gamezoid-Consumer-SSD-Buying-Guide/README.md

 `ESTIMATED "SHOULD BE" PRICES ARE IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW INSTRUCTIONS BELOW guide instructions: BUY THE CHEAPEST DRIVE AVAILABLE FOR YOU IN THE CATEGORY THAT FITS YOUR USE CASE, DRIVES ARE IN NO PARTICULAR ORDER`

-`IF YOU ARE NOT FOLLOWING THESE INSTSTRUCTIONS YOU ARE NOT USING THE GUIDE PROPERLY!` `DRIVES ARE 3D TLC NAND+DEDICATED DRAM CACHE UNLESS OTHERWISE NOTED!`
+`IF YOU ARE NOT FOLLOWING THESE INSTSTRUCTIONS YOU ARE NOT USING THE GUIDE PROPERLY!` `DRIVES ARE 3D TLC NAND+DEDICATED DRAM CACHE UNLESS OTHERWISE NOTED!
+EOL NOTE INDICATES DISCONTUNINUITY, LIKELY NOT PRICED COMPETIVELY`

 ## Budget NVME drives EXPECTED PRICE:[$45-55 500GB] [$90-100 1TB] [$180-200 2TB]